sandhjos/DNAC-ComplianceMon/README.md

    - no logging configuration changes,
    - no access control lists configuration,
    - prevent IPv4 duplicate addresses
+   - check for non compliant configurations using xml audits from Prime
  - Rollback configuration if compliance violations, test if successful or not, update the ServiceNow incident
  - If no compliance violations ask for approval from change control manager and update ServiceNow incident
  - Act upon the answer in ServiceNow - approved/denied or timeout by saving the new configuration or rollback the configuration